 A few weeks ago a reader, Cheri, sent me her favorite Ranger Cookie recipe.
 It’s similar to the other three Rangers but with some distinguishing details.
-The recipe is made with all-butter (no shortening) and in place of the coconut and chocolate chips are butterscotch chips.
+Cheri’s Butterscotch Rangers are made with all-butter (no shortening) and in place of the coconut and chocolate chips are butterscotch chips.
 The cookies were delicious and had a lot of flavor, though they were on the sweet side so I wouldn’t make these without adding nuts to offset the sweetness.
-But I did like them quite a bit and will be making them again.

 This is my fourth Ranger cookie in the collection.
 Looking back on the other three and reading notes, it seems City School Rangers were excellent and might still be my favorite (I need to make them again).
 King Arthur’s Rangers had an amazing texture, but I missed the butter.
 And Bonnie Donaldson’s Rangers were kind of disappointing.
 Maybe I was having an off-day, but I didn’t love the flavor and again — probably missed the butter.
 The recipe missing from this list is Nancy Baggett’s Rangers which are made with both butter and shortening and which will probably be the best of the bunch.
 I made them a long time ago but didn’t take any notes and have forgotten what I thought about them.